The 3 Temptations of Jesus

 Even in weakness and intense hunger, Jesus words say that He will not live for His own appetites but will live to follow God's will.
 God comes first.
 But what would have been the big deal if He just turned a few stones into bread?
 He already finished most of His fasting and praying.
 It would have been OK wouldn't it?

 All of us live to satisfy ourselves.
+Our earthly appetites.
 We seek to put food on the table, a roof over our heads and make something of ourselves.
 But obedience to God is at the very bottom of our list of things to do.
 Jesus sought the will of the Father.
 That is His food.
-He will not be driven by His fleshly appetites, but will seek only to follow God in faith.
+His Heavenly appetite.
+This was what Jesus was actually hungry for: God's Word.
+He will not be driven by His fleshly wants, but will seek only to follow God in faith.
 He denies Himself.

 The 2nd Temptation: